tresabhi/blitzkit/docs/guide/cdon.md

-# Blitzkrieg Object Notation
+# Cedilla Object Notation

 A compact binary representation similar to JSON objects.
 This documentation uses some funky (yet concise) syntax I developed (don't worry, my C++ isn't that bad!).

-1. JSON compressed as BKON, written directly to disk (a direct 50% reduction).
+1. JSON compressed as CDON, written directly to disk (a direct 50% reduction).
-2. BKON further compressed with LZ4 (a clean 90% reduction).
+2. CDON further compressed with LZ4 (a clean 90% reduction).
 3. The raw JSON file as fetched from a random data source.
-4. BKON decompressed once again to JSON.
+4. CDON decompressed once again to JSON.
 Note that this file is a little larger than the original JSON file as it contains a lot more decimal places due to float precision (this shouldn't affect the size in memory).

 ![an image of file sizes](https://i.imgur.com/AHJiFpq.png)